 All this should have shown that surfing in Puerto Escondido is insane.
 It’s a great spot on our earth you should add to your bucket list.
 Even if you are not into surfing you will be able to relax and enjoy yourself.
 La Punta, we definitely come again!

 You are planning your trip to Mexico already?
 Then our post “Preparations for backpacking in Central America” will give you some great tips!
 You are not into waves and you read until here?
 Brave soul!
-But then better have a look at our México City Travel Guide or our article about traveling Isla Holbox :)
+But then better have a look at our guide on travelling through Mexico or our article about traveling Isla Holbox :)

 *Affiliate-Link: When you book via this link we will receive a small commission.
 But don’t worry, there won’t be any additional costs for you.